 Address: 3131 Las Vegas Blvd.
 South

-The Venetian and Palazzo Resort Hotel Casino – This is my personal favorite hotel in Vegas.
+The Venetian and The Palazzo – This is my personal favorite hotel in Vegas.
 The restaurants are superb, the entire hotel is gorgeous from the first floor to the penthouse, with a beautiful shopping center modeled after Italian grottos, complete with real gondola rides offered inside the hotel!

 You will think you’ve left the states and landed in Italy, while also being catered to with full ADA accessibility.
 They offer roll-in shower rooms, large elevators, pool lifts, and of course, any assistance you require.
 Just simply ask, and they will do everything in their power to give you the best getaway yet.
 A bit expensive but worth every penny.